-Greek Day on Broadway is a massive street party that takes place along West Broadway in late June from MacDonald to Blenheim.
-During that event the place is particularly fun and lively.
+Greek Day on Broadway is a massive street party that takes place along West Broadway in late June.
+The event happens between MacDonald and Blenheim.
+During the event the place is particularly fun and lively.

 West 4th Avenue (Vancouver)

 West 4th Avenue is a fairly major street in Kitsilano.
-It runs parallel to West Broadway and isn’t far from Kitsilano Beach.
+It runs parallel to West Broadway not far from Kitsilano Beach.
 It’s not a fancy area and the buildings aren’t particularly old or unique.
-Between Burrard and around Vine Street however the road is line with interesting shops and restaurants.
+Between Burrard and around Vine Street, however, the road is lined with interesting shops and restaurants.

-West 4th is at its busiest during the Khatsahlano Street Party in July when the road is full of people, live music and vendors for almost a dozen blocks from Burrard Street to MacDonald.
+West 4th is at its busiest during the Khatsahlano Street Party in July when the road is full of people, live music and vendors for almost a dozen blocks between Burrard Street and MacDonald.